DIGI-VUB/madoc.utils/README.md

 # madoc.utils

-This repository contains an R package for extracting data from Madoc.
+This repository contains an R package for
+  - extracting data from Madoc
+  - uploading images and transcribing images using the Transkribus API

 > ‘Madoc’ is an ‘Omeka S’ based platform for the display, enrichment,
 > and curation of digital objects in ‘IIIF’ format.
 The platform can be